-Fund Deficits - The fund deficits at December 31, 2019 of \$13,034 in the Fire Pension Fund (special revenue fund) and \$430,950 in the LV Public Improvement Tax Fund (debt service fund) arise from the recognition of expenditures on the modified accrual basis of accounting which are greater than expenditures recognized on the budgetary basis.
+Fund Deficit - The fund deficit at December 31, 2023 of \$355,511 in the LV Public Improvement Tax Fund (debt service fund) arose from the recognition of expenditures on the modified accrual basis of accounting which are greater than expenditures recognized on the budgetary basis.
 The deficits do not exist under the cash basis of accounting.
 The General Fund provides transfers when cash is required, not when accruals occur.